CS207Team10/cs207-FinalProject/README.md

 ```
 Two samples were provided in the samples folder: irreversible.py and reversible.py.

-To run our samples:
+To run our samples, go to **samples** directory, and run
 ```
 python irreversible.py
 ```
 ```
 python reversible.py
 ```
-To run our test program,
+To run our test program, simply run
 ```
-pytest --doctest-modules --cov --cov-report term-missing test_chemkin.py
+pytest
 ```

 ## Basic Usage and Examples: